berserkware/waffleweb/docs/How-To-Guides/Forms.rst

 All the files are stored in ``File`` objects.
 The data is stored in bytes in the ``data`` attribute.
 Because of this, to save the file you have to set the mode of ``openStatic()`` to 'wb'.
 The name of the file is stored in the ``name`` attribute.

-If your want to learn more about file uploads you can go to the `Uploaded Files <Uploaded-Files.rst>`_ How-To guide.
+If your want to learn more about file uploads you can go to the `Uploaded Files <Uploaded-Files.html>`_ How-To guide.